A Beginner's Guide on Making the Switch to Plastic-Free

 The majority of disposable cups are manufactured with petroleum-based plastics, such as styrofoam, polypropylene, or polyethylene-coated paper.
 These materials retain heat and prevent leaks, but their production is energy-intensive, and recycling them is difficult.

-Due to low oxygen levels, heat, and airflow in landfills, single-use coffee cups can decompose for up to 30 years.
+Due to low oxygen levels, heat, and airflow in landfills, single-use coffee cups can take up to 30 years to decompose.

 Every year, Americans use 30 million plastic bags manufactured from 12 million barrels of oil.

-Even though we know it's easy to forget tote bags at home and in the car when going shopping, keeping them on hand will ensure you get the most out of them.
-Plus in states where plastic bags are banned, you'll save a few cents too!
+- Even though it's easy to forget tote bags at home or in the car when grocery shopping, keeping them on hand will ensure you get the most out of them and save a few cents per shopping trip.

 Effort: Easily swappable, tons of alternatives.